The Deep Blue Sea (2011 film): Plot

 In 1950, Hester Collyer, the younger wife of High Court judge Sir William Collyer, has embarked on a passionate affair with Freddie Page, a handsome young former RAF pilot troubled by his memories of the Second World War.
 Freddie throws Hester's life in turmoil, as their erotic relationship leaves her emotionally stranded and physically isolated.
 For Freddie, the tumultuous wartime mix of fear and excitement that was once in his life seems to be no longer present.

-Most of the film takes place during one day in Hester's flat, a day on which she has decided to commit suicide.
+Most of the film takes place during one day in Hester's flat, a day on which she has decided to kill herself.
 Her suicide attempt fails and as she recovers, the story of her affair and her married life is played out in a mosaic of short and sporadic flashbacks.
-We soon discover the constraints of Hester's comfortable marriage, which is affectionate but without sexual passion.
+Hester's comfortable marriage is then depicted as affectionate but without sexual passion.

 As Hester's affair is discovered she leaves her life of comparative luxury and moves into a dingy London flat with Freddie.
 Hester's new lover has awakened her sexuality, but the reckless, thrill-seeking Freddie can never give her the love and stability that her husband gave her.
 Yet to return to a life without passion would be unbearable for her.
 The film takes its title from her dilemma of being caught between the devil and the deep blue sea – two equally undesirable situations.